Rio Lobo: Production

-The film was meant to be shot in Durango, Mexico on a budget of $5 million.
-However, shooting on the movie Lawman took up facilities there, so Hawks and Cinema Center had to spend an extra $1 million to allow shooting at Old Tucson Studios, and near Los Angeles.
+The film was meant to be shot in Durango, Mexico, on a budget of $5 million, but shooting on the movie Lawman took up facilities there, so Hawks and Cinema Center had to spend an extra $1 million to allow shooting at Old Tucson Studios, and near Los Angeles.
 The film was shot in Technicolor.
 Hawks was injured while filming the railway scene, requiring four stitches.
 Hawks said he had to fight Cinema Center to cast Chris Mitchum (whose father was actor Robert Mitchum) in the movie.
 The script was rewritten throughout production.

 Reception

-The film made US$4.25 million in rentals, twentieth among the highest money-making pictures of the year, but it grossed $2 million less than its $6 million budget, making it a box-office bomb.
+The film made US$4.25 million in rentals, 20th among the highest money-making pictures of the year, but it grossed $2 million less than its $6 million budget, making it a box-office bomb.

 Upon release, the film received mostly negative reviews.
 Variety wrote that "Hawks' direction is as listless as the plot".
 Roger Ebert, who gave the film 3 out of 4 stars, wrote, "Rio Lobo is just a shade tired, especially after the finely honed humor and action of El Dorado."
 Roger Greenspun of The New York Times said that the film was "close enough to greatness to stand above everything else so far in the current season."
 His comments surprised other critics and resulted in numerous angry letters sent to the newspaper.

 In retrospective, the film does have better reviews from contemporary critics.
-In Rotten Tomatoes the film has a 70% rating, based in 23 reviews, with an average rating of 6.10/10.
+On Rotten Tomatoes, the film has a 70% rating, based in 23 reviews, with an average rating of 6.10/10.
 The consensus is that "Howard Hawks and John Wayne reunite to riff on their own Rio Bravo, and while the results are less memorable the movie does offer a curiously cynical perspective."
 In a retrospective review, Jonathan Rosenbaum wrote, "The fact that its best action sequence, the first, was directed by the second unit is emblematic of Hawks's relative lack of engagement with the material."
 TV Guide wrote, "for such a refined director as Hawks to end his career on a note like this, having made some of the finest films in the history of American cinema, is an atrocity not worth the silver used in the negative."
 Writing for Time Out, Geoff Andrew said, "If it lacks the formal perfection of Rio Bravo and the moving elegy for men grown old of El Dorado, it's still a marvellous film".
 Empire writer Ian Nathan wrote in January 2000, "this well-bred Western is just a routine canter through themes and gunfights as worn as the saddles."
-Quentin Tarantino cited Rio Lobo as one of the reasons he wanted to have a short directing career: "the most cutting-edge artist, the coolest guys, the hippest dudes, they’re the ones that stay at the party too long.
-They’re the ones that make those last two or three movies that are completely out of touch and do not realize the world has turned on them [...]
-I don’t want to make Rio Lobo."
+Quentin Tarantino cited Rio Lobo as one of the reasons he wanted to have a short directing career: "the most cutting-edge artist, the coolest guys, the hippest dudes, they're the ones that stay at the party too long.
+They're the ones that make those last two or three movies that are completely out of touch and do not realize the world has turned on them ...
+I don't want to make Rio Lobo."